tliron/rust-wasm-plugins-examples/README.md

 The Consensus Solution
 ----------------------

 But the consensus now seems to be around the [Wasm Component Model](https://component-model.bytecodealliance.org/), which expands on the WAI proposal with proper namespacing, resources, and richer custom data types.
 The Component Model is actually part of WASI, and indeed is being used to provide the WASI extensions.
 So, what's [WASI](https://wasi.dev/)?
 It's an initiative by the community to deliver a set of common APIs on top of Wasm for accessing streams, like files and stdout/stderr, network sockets, and eventually threads.
 I say "eventually" because WASI is still very much a work in progress.
-As of now (early 2025) we just got "preview 2" of it.
+As of now (late 2025) we just got "preview 2" of it.
 Luckily, Rust can target "wasip2", meaning that it can be used to create the latest and greatest Components.
 Though, note that wasip2 does produce larger minimal `.wasm` files than WAI due to the inclusion of the machinery for the Component Model.

 Like WAI, the Component Model relies on an interface definition file, [`.wit`](https://component-model.bytecodealliance.org/design/wit.html).
 And [Wasmtime](https://wasmtime.dev/) has the tooling for it!
 Yay!
 So, are we finally off to the races with our plugin system?